V3RYM3GAFUN/Statues-Datapack/README.md

 ### Enabling/Disabling
-To enable a feature flag run `/scoreboard players set <featureflag> Statues.Data 1`, and to turn it off `/scoreboard players set <featureflag> Statues.Data 0`.
+To enable a feature flag run `/scoreboard players set <featureflag> Statues.FeatureFlags 1`, and to turn it off `/scoreboard players set <featureflag> Statues.FeatureFlags 0`.
 Replace `<featureflag>` with the feature you want to enable/disable.